Etiquette & Benefits

-Nearing the Cathedral of Our Lady Assumed into Heaven and St. Nicholas, the recovering Catholic (according to a second informant, a lay person who is not betraying the confidentiality of the confessional) does not enter.
+Nearing the Cathedral of Our Lady Assumed into Heaven and St. Nicholas, the recovering Catholic does not enter.
+(He is an RC, according to a second informant, a lay person who is not betraying the confidentiality of the confessional.)
 Farther on, in response to the descendant’s request for directions, Inspector Colbert, dropping her cover (a medical textbook), steers him from the college grounds toward Upper Canal Road/Eglinton Canal, where an arrest, if one is necessary, can occur in the discreet company of swans without distracting impressionable young minds.

 12:45 The Quad, National University of Ireland, Galway

 The N.U.I.
-Galway president, participating in the Stephen’s Green meeting via video conference, volunteers to walk outside this minute to have a stern word with the descendant.
+Galway president, participating in the Stephen’s Green meeting via video conference, volunteers to walk outside this minute to have a stern word with the alumnus.

 12:45 University Road

-Although the school’s green lawn beckons like a fairway for a magic 7-iron (or a 6, which, given the fickle wind and weather conditions, could change to a 5 or 8 before he sets up the shot), the descendant obeys Inspector Colbert.
+Though tempted to use his magic pitching wedge on the uni’s green lawn, the descendant obeys Inspector Colbert.
 Staff psychologists make a mental note that the descendant is exhibiting symptoms of being lovestruck, as if Inspector Colbert conforms to his vision of Róisín Dubh (Dark Rose) of Celtic song and story.
 Deportation, in his condition, would be a blow to more than his golf game.

 13:00 Upper Canal Road/Eglinton Canal